-The stunning $220 million Parramatta city campus for Western Sydney University (WSU) is the new home for students from the School of Business.
+The stunning $220 million Parramatta city campus for Western Sydney University (WSU) is the home for students from the School of Business.

-The striking campus building is the result of a City of Parramatta Council design competition won by leading architectural firm Architectus.
+The striking campus building is the result of a City of Parramatta design competition won by leading architectural firm Architectus.

 National Australia Bank has confirmed plans to relocate approximately 3,000 workers to the commercial tower at 3 Parramatta Square from 2020.

 The 16-level, 3 Parramatta Square building will set a new benchmark for commercial offices in Parramatta.